vluna/sql-course/exercises/exercise_4.md

-# Exercise 2
+# Exercise 4

 ## Context

-Your manager is impressd by how quick and accurate your report was.
-Now they want to focus on the bike sales.
+Your manager has a couple of reports they want you to run.
+They would like you to:

 Assuming the order statuses are:
 | id  | status_name              |